So, here we bring to you the SWOT analysis of the e-commerce giant- Amazon!

 1. Brand Name and Valuation

-In India, this was further enhanced by acquisition of a minority stake in Future Retail, owning one of the largest offline retailers – Big Bazaar.
+Secondly, in India, this was further enhanced by the acquisition of a minority stake in Future Retail, owning one of the largest offline retailers – Big Bazaar.

 What do you do when you want to buy something, anything?
-You search for it on Amazon.
+You look up for it on Amazon.

 3. Innovation and Cost Leadership

-Amazon saves cost of maintaining physical stores due to its business model of online selling.
-It effectively controls its cost and lowers inventory replenishment time.
+For instance, Amazon saves the cost of maintaining brick-and-mortar stores due to its business model of online selling.
+It effectively optimizes its cost and lowers inventory replenishment time.

-Amazon greatly profits from strategic alliances, partnerships, and acquisitions.
-The successful acquisition of Whole Foods, along with a strategic alliance with Evi Technologies offers significant competitive advantage in distribution, product placement, and service offerings to consumers, while bringing the money into the company.
+For instance, the successful acquisition of Whole Foods, along with a strategic alliance with Evi Technologies offers a significant competitive advantage in distribution & product placement.

 5. Go Global and Act Local strategy

-The greatest benefits possible for Amazon have been due to this strategy.
-Partnership with local supply chains, backward integration through strategic product placement, and understanding local needs before launching services in line with country’s culture have helped it in competing cut-throat with various competitors.
+In addition, strategic product placement, and understanding local needs before launching services in line with the country’s culture have helped too.

 6. Superior Logistics and Distribution Systems

 Along with the largest merchandise collection, Amazon has a highly efficient logistics and distribution system.
-This ensures reliable, secure, and fast delivery of all kind of goods right at your doorstep.
+This ensures reliable, secure, and fast delivery of all kinds of goods right at your doorstep.

 Weaknesses of Amazon